 In order to build a world in which Black, Indigenous and People of Color (BIPOC) communities can truly be free, philanthropy must redistribute wealth, democratize power and shift economic control to communities.
 This includes supporting grassroots organizing work that builds new forms of economy and community-governed alternatives to public safety.

-This series is structured to engage participants in active discussion, breakout groups and self-directed exercises between workshops.
-These will not be a typical “webinar” program.
+This series was structured to engage participants in active discussion, breakout groups and self-directed exercises between workshops.
+These was not a typical “webinar” program.

-- Learn from movement and philanthropic leaders how to better align funding strategies with BIPOC and working class-led grassroots social justice movements and this political moment;
+- Learned from movement and philanthropic leaders how to better align funding strategies with BIPOC and working class-led grassroots social justice movements and this political moment;

-- Learn how to structure grants and investments to support long-term BIPOC-led organizing and efforts to defund the police, and reinvest in community governed safety alternatives;
+- Learned how to structure grants and investments to support long-term BIPOC-led organizing and efforts to defund the police, and reinvest in community governed safety alternatives;

-This webinar series is for philanthropic leaders who…
+This webinar series was for philanthropic leaders who…

-- Are wondering how to respond to this movement moment and are looking to deepen their alignment with BIPOC and working class grassroots leadership;
+- Wondered how to respond to this movement moment and are looking to deepen their alignment with BIPOC and working class grassroots leadership;

-- Have thoroughly read the Resonance Framework, embrace its vision of a Just Transition for Philanthropy and are ready to begin operationalizing its practices;
+- Had thoroughly read the Resonance Framework, embrace its vision of a Just Transition for Philanthropy and are ready to begin operationalizing its practices;

-- Affirm the values and principles of Just Transition, and are looking for a more in-depth and practice-based learning opportunity beyond a “101” training; and
+- Affirmed the values and principles of Just Transition, and are looking for a more in-depth and practice-based learning opportunity beyond a “101” training; and

-- Are eager to expand their imaginations beyond how philanthropy is currently practiced, to learn how to leverage capital as a tool for restoration and healing, rather than harm.
+- Expressed eagerness to expand their imaginations beyond how philanthropy is currently practiced, to learn how to leverage capital as a tool for restoration and healing, rather than harm.